whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 * _Shame instead of dignity_: Authoritarian religions train people to feel shame, disconnection from the divinity of life around and within us, belief in inherent badness or selfishness, displeasure, low self-worth, and other negative qualities.

 * _Ignorance instead of awareness_: Unhealthy nations often propagate hurtful racist or sexist assumptions, or rigid ideologies and dogmas about how life "should be," whether in economics, religion, or politics.
-Lazy or rigid thinking make people easy to manipulate, so deep awareness is rare.
+Lazy or rigid thinking makes people easy to manipulate, so deep awareness is rare.

 Many Christians are willing to believe that people are sinful and the world is sinful because qualities like dishonesty, selfishness, and cowardice are so widespread, and so few people stand for what's right.
 The truth is that these hurtful qualities are only widespread in unhealthy nations where authorities punish those with the deepest integrity and bravery, who stand for justice no matter what.
 Childhood emotional wounds can cause a background sense of significant unease, insecurity, or inherent badness and this colors how such a person sees the world.
 When wounded children grow up in societies with widespread selfishness, dishonesty, and cowardice, of course humans might seem inherently sinful.**